Mark Hopkinson: Murder of Jeff Green

 On May 21, $15,000 turned up in Kristi King's bank account.
 The next day Kristi King received a phone call from someone who identified himself as Joe.
 He asked Kristi if she had received the $20,000 in her bank account yet and became upset when she said no. He then indicated that he would meet her at the airport in order to receive what she had received.

 When Mark Hopkinson next called Kristi on the 25 May, she demanded to know what was going on and told him she was going to send the money back to his mother; Mark replied, "No, send it back to Scott."
 Immediately after this Kristi sent Scott, Mark's brother, three cashier's checks for $5,000 each via registered mail.

 Mike Hickey, when called to testify before the grand jury convened in Uinta County in the latter part of May, 1979, broke down and confessed not only to the Wyckhuyse killing but also to the Vehar bombing.
-In a plea bargain arrangement Hickey agreed to turn state's evidence against Mark Hopkinson in the Vehar case in return for a 21 to 21 year-sentence for second degree murder of Kelly Wyckhuyse.
-He has since been released from prison.
+In a plea agreement, Hickey agreed to turn state's evidence against Mark Hopkinson in the Vehar case in return for a 20-year sentence for second degree murder of Kelly Wyckhuyse and immunity in the Vehar case in state court.
+Hickey later received a concurrent 20-year sentence for maiming Tony Vehar.
+He was released from prison in 1999 and returned to his home in Bridger Valley.

+In 1987, Russell and Todd Hall were arrested and charged with aiding and abetting first degree murder and conspiracy to commit murder in the death of Jeff Green.
+A third man, Jeff Dunn, was also charged, but the case against him was later dropped due to a lack of evidence.
+In June 1990, Russell, who is believed to have acted as an intermediary between Hopkinson and those who had actually killed Green, was found guilty and sentenced to life in prison plus eight to 10 years.
+His conviction was overturned in 1993.
+Russell died of a heart attack on October 9, 1997, at the age of 45.
+At the time of his death, he was living in Salt Lake City, out on bond while awaiting a retrial for his role in the murder of Green.